jiji123526/tag-spark/README.md

 ## How It Works (today)

+0. **Foundation (built first):** with no tags on the source platform, I read all 229 works, derived a tag taxonomy inductively (9 categories, 76 tags + aliases), and hand-annotated every work — the metadata the platform never provided.
 1. The user selects tags describing their preferences (include / exclude).
 2. The recommendation engine (`src/lib/reco.ts`) scores works by tag overlap, category weights, and alias matching, using the layered scoring above.